zhengliyuan1987/zlynote/docs/src/guide/movement/stream_one_to_n.rst

 2. reduce: split the large width to a array of ``N`` elements of ``Wout`` bits.

-3. distribute: Read the array of elements, annd distibute to out streams which are not full yet.
+3. distribute: Read the array of elements, and distibute them to output streams which are not full yet.

 .. image:: /images/stream_one_to_n_load_balance_detail.png